 Herpes treatment and breastfeeding

-Lawrence and Lawrence 8 state that oral or IV acyclovir (Zovirax) or valacyclovir are compatible with breastfeeding.
+Although there is not a cure for herpes, antiviral treatments (drugs and topical creams) focus on relieving symptoms and preventing the spread of HSV (Wambach and Spencer, 2020).
+Lawrence and Lawrence 13 state that oral or IV acyclovir (Zovirax) and valacyclovir (Valtrex) are compatible with breastfeeding.
 For the latest information on compatibility of antiviral drugs with breastfeeding refer to the resources listed in Medications and Breastfeeding, e.g. Hale’s Medications and Mothers’ Milk [paywall], Lactmed or e-lactancia.

 Varicella-zoster virus also belongs to the herpesvirus family, it affects the central nervous system and an infection can cause chickenpox (varicella) and shingles (zoster).